-... a group of persons defined ... by reference to ... ethnic ... origins.
+...a group of persons defined...by reference to...ethnic...origins.

-and concluded that the group must be distinguishable from another by a definable characteristic.
+He concluded that the group must be distinguishable from another by a definable characteristic.
 Re-reading his judgment in the Court of Appeal, it is noticeable that he constantly used the words he is supposed to be defining in the definitions.
-He arbitrarily decided that, when Parliament added the phrase 'ethnic origin' in 1976, it had in mind the Jews, anti-semitism must not be allowed.